2022 NBA Finals: Golden State

+Stephen Curry presenting President Joe Biden and Vice President Kamala Harris with a jersey during the Warriors White House visit the following season.

-In the 2022-2023 season, the team struggled almost immediately.
-During a team practice on October 5, 2022, Jordan Poole and teammate Draymond Green got into an altercation, resulting in Green striking Poole with a punch.
+In the following season, the Warriors struggled almost immediately.
+During a team practice on October 5, 2022, Jordan Poole and teammate Draymond Green got into an altercation, resulting in Green striking Poole with a sucker punch.
 TMZ published a leaked video on October 7, showing the punch but not what led to the incident.
 On October 9, Green publicly apologized for the incident and announced that he would spend a few days away from the team.
 On October 12, the team fined Green for the altercation as opposed to the suspected suspension.

 This incident essentially loomed over the season.
-Poole, who starred during their NBA Finals run in 2022, struggled throughout the season.
-As for the team, the Warriors had an uneven season, having the worst records on the road while also having one of the best at home.
+The Warriors had an uneven season, having the worst records on the road while also having one of the best at home.
 They finished with a winning record for the tenth time in the previous eleven seasons, and clinched the sixth seed in the playoffs.
 In the first round of the playoffs, they eliminated the third-seeded Sacramento Kings in seven games, with Stephen Curry scoring a then-record 50 points in a Game 7.
 However, the Warriors 18–0 record under Steve Kerr in Western Conference playoff series ended after their defeat to the Los Angeles Lakers in the Western Conference Semifinals in six games.
-The series pitted old foes LeBron James and Stephen Curry; with this backdrop and considering the potential to be their last meeting in the playoffs, the series averaged 7.8 million viewers across ESPN, TNT, and ABC, making most-watched Conference Semifinals in 27 years.
+The series pitted old foes LeBron James and Stephen Curry; with this backdrop and considering the potential to be their last meeting in the playoffs, the series averaged 7.8 million viewers across ESPN, TNT, and ABC, making it the most-watched Conference Semifinals in 27 years.
+General manager Bob Myers would step down after the season.

+Poole, who starred during their NBA Finals run in 2022, struggled throughout the season.
 After the season, Kerr said the Warriors were not a championship team due to a lack of trust on the team, in part due to Green's punching Poole, and Green blamed their early playoff exit on his punch.
-Poole was later traded in the off-season to Washington.
-A year later, Klay Thompson left the team in free agency to sign with the Mavericks.
+Poole was later traded in the off-season to the Wizards and continued to bounce around the league, never regaining his form from the 2022 NBA Finals run.